 Risotto reheats well with a splash of broth.
 It's not quite the same in texture, but the flavor is still amazing.
 I've yet to try it but you can also make risotto balls, aka Arancini, with the leftovers.

-While I don’t think risotto would freeze and thaw very well, I still have a freezer tip here.
+While I don't think risotto would freeze and thaw very well, I still have a freezer tip here.
 I double or triple the onion, leek, garlic mixture and freeze it in single batch portions.
-That way next time I want risotto, I throw that in the pan, saute to thaw it out, then throw in my rice to toast and continue on with the recipe.
-It works amazingly well!
+This way, the next time I want risotto, I throw a serving in the pot, saute to thaw it a bit, then toss in my rice to toast and continue with the recipe.

 While this version is the “Basic” version, there is nothing basic about the flavors here.
-Prepare for the food discovery of a life time!
-Instant Pot Basic Risotto comin’ at ya!
+Prepare for the food discovery of a lifetime!

-Creamy, easy risotto with 2 minutes of stirring instead of 30 minutes on the stove top!
+Creamy, easy Instant Pot Risotto with 2 minutes of stirring instead of 30 minutes on the stove top!

 - Prep Time: 15 minutes

 - Yield: Serves 6 1x

 - 1 tablespoon extra virgin olive oil